omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 ### For Standard Exits

 The **Exit Bond** is supplied by the **Exit Initiator** when starting an exit.
-Its main motive is to disincentivize invalid exits, but in the case of a valid exit a portion of it is used to incentivize processing the exit by rewarding the **Exit Processor**.
+Its main motivation is to disincentivize invalid exits, but in the case of a valid exit a portion of it is used to incentivize processing the exit by rewarding the **Exit Processor**.
 The **Exit Initiator** should obtain the correct size of the Exit Bond by calling `startStandardExitBondSize()`.

 **_After Starting an Exit:_**